How Can I Estimate The Cost To Build A Trailer?

 Shop around a little.
 Prices do not vary that much for parts of similar quality, but there is a huge difference in quality available.
 That means big differences in cost – from cheap and weak – to overly expensive.
 As you select parts, make sure to consider quality as well as price.

 To Save Time And Hassle, most of our trailer plans now have a full parts kit available through Johnson Trailer Parts.
-The kits include axles, lights, jacks, etc. specifically for our plans.
+The kits include axles, lights, jacks, chains, fenders, etc. specifically for our plans.
 (Not the steel or other raw materials).

 The parts are good quality, because we chose them.
 Also, Johnson will help you add or remove parts from their kit if you want different options.
 Follow the link if you want a full kit without the hassle of finding each part yourself.